KevinVuk2/side_project_1_powerBI/README.md

 # 🛠️ Technical Details

-- Tool: The dashboard was developed using Microsoft Power BI.
+- Tool: Data Cleaning - Excel, Dashboarding - Microsoft Power BI.
 - Data Source: The visualizations are based on a survey of data professionals.